LisABC/ALEI/README.md

 - Makes right panel take all the space when object list is hidden. (v3.3)
 - Adds more snapping options. (v3.5)
 - Allows putting spaces in action parameters. (v3.6)
+- Allows pasting XML directly. (v3.7)
+- Fixes issue where you are unable to rename decor if it had " in the name. (v3.8)

 ## How to install ?
 It's recommended to use [tampermonkey](https://www.tampermonkey.net/) as that gives you benefit of auto updating.
 Once you download tampermonkey, you can click [here](https://github.com/ZenoABC/ALEI/raw/main/alei.user.js), then tampermonkey will ask you whether to install or not, just click "install".